Image Size Recommendations

 - provide information about what images you plan to capture, why you want the images, and the location to which you will post the images.

-For the purpose of Social Media, a verbal consent is generally ok, however, if you would like a more formal arrangement you can have them fill out a Model Release Form.
+For a casual video of Social Media, verbal consent is generally ok.
+However, if you would like a more formal arrangement, you can have them fill out a Model Release Form.

-- Post content that is relevant to the University of Windsor's strategic priorities;
+- Post content that is relevant to the University of Windsor Mission and Vision;

 - Use #uwindsor if you want us to consider sharing your picture;